LindseyB/blog-jekyll/about.md

 I'm currently a remote worker for GitHub living in the bay area and a huge fan of both pair programming and [purr programming](https://society6.com/product/purr-programmer_sticker).

+In my free time I like to work on 🎨 [art](https://lindseyb.github.io/fART/) and during dark nights I take out my telescope and do some 🔭 [astrophotography](https://lindseyb.github.io/astrophotography/).

 ## Social Media

 <ul style="list-style-type: none">